nathanielshak/advancedprogramming/Lesson7/bucketbigo.md

 ## Space vs Time

-Another question might have come up as you read through this.
-If the runtime is roughly:
+Another thing you may be wondering is: If the runtime is roughly:

 **N<sup>2</sup>/k**